input-output-hk/cardano-rt-view/doc/getting-started/node-configuration.md

 1. Find TurnOnLogMetrics flag and make sure it is true:

    "TurnOnLogMetrics": true

+2. Add TraceForwarderBK to mapBackends

+   "options": {
+     "mapBackends": {
+       "cardano.node.metrics": [
+         ...,
+         "TraceForwarderBK"
+       ],

+2. Add TraceForwarderBK to setupBackends

+   "setupBackends": {
+     "cardano.node.metrics": [
+       ...,
+       "TraceForwarderBK"
+     ],

-2. Since you have 3 nodes, add following traceForwardTo sections in the root of their configuration files:
+3. Since you have 3 nodes, add following traceForwardTo sections in the root of their configuration files:

    "traceForwardTo": {
      "tag": "RemoteSocket",